bolloland/tutorhub/README.md

 ## INSTALL INSTRUCTIONS

 Fork and Clone this repo
-run *bundle install
+`bundle install`

-Tutohub is meant to help students find a tutor, and let tutors schedule lessons with students.
+Tutorhub is meant to help students find a tutor, and let tutors schedule lessons with students.
 Future versions could have uses within a school, professional development within a company, a district's network, or a neighborhood.

-Gem Install and Update

-$ `bundle install`

 Third Party Access